Compare the Market Australia: History in Australia

-Comparethemarket.com.au was launched in Australia in 2012, six years after the launch of comparethemarket.com in the United Kingdom.
+Comparethemarket.com.au was launched in Australia in 2012, six years after the launch of Compare the Market in the United Kingdom.
 Using the comparethemarket.com.au service, Australian customers can compare a number of products based on price, features, and more.
 These products include health insurance, car insurance, and energy.

 In 2015, the company signed a deal to secure Bupa, one of Australia's largest health insurers, as a participating health fund.
 The deal ensured that Bupa products could be compared on comparethemarket.com.au, alongside products from health funds like ahm (owned by Medibank) and HBF Health Fund.

 Comparethemarket.com.au was the first commercial comparison website in Australia to disclose the amount of commission it receives from participating health funds.
 As of 2016, the standardised flat fee equated to a net present value of 27.75 percent of the first-year premium of the health insurance product sold by the company.

 Comparethemarket.com.au continues to compete against other comparison services in Australia, like iSelect and Choosi.